 The Democratic Republic of Sao Tome and Principe (STP) is a Small Island Developing State (SIDS) situated off the western coast of Central Africa.
-With a limited land area of about 1.000km2 and a coastline of just 209 km, STP has the smallest economy of Africa's sovereign states.
+With a limited land area of about 1.000km and a coastline of just 209 km, STP has the smallest economy of Africa's sovereign states.
 However, thanks to its rich biodiversity, both on land and in the sea, it qualifies as one of the few carbon-negative countries in the world.
 The inaccessibility of much of the primary forest that covers more than one fourth of the landmass makes it one of the richest and most diverse forest ecosystems in Africa and a haven for endemic and threatened species.
 The geographical location of the two main islands Sao Tome and Principe, surrounded by an Exclusive Economic Zone that is 160 times the land surface. explains the country's geostrategic importance.

 STP is a very young country and obtained its independence in 1975, after more than 500 years of colonization by Portugal and the exploitation of the plantation economy that dominated socio-economic life on the islands.
 Since 1990, the country has embarked on a multiparty democracy under a semi-presidential system.
-It became one of the first African countries to democratic undergo reform constitutional changes that legitimatized opposition political parties and paved the way for free elections in 1991.
+It became one of the first African countries to democratic undergo reform with constitutional changes that legitimatized opposition political parties and paved the way for free elections in 1991.
 As of today, STP is being hailed as an example of democratic freedoms in Africa with free and fair elections which have witnessed frequent peaceful transitions of power.
-Freedom House (2021) rates STP as "free" with a score of 84 out of 1001.
-The island Principe, inhabited mainly descendants of Cape Verdean plantation laborers, and much smaller in size than the main island of Sao Tome, has certain autonomy with a regional parliament and government.
+Freedom House (2021) rates STP as "free" with a score of 84 out of 100.
+The island of Principe, inhabited mainly hv descendants of Cape Verdean plantation laborers, and much smaller in size than the main island of Sao Tome, has certain autonomy with a regional parliament and government.

-Since independence, STP has made huge progress in terms of social development, currently with gross enrollment rates of basic education close to 100%, with better expected school years, life expectancy at birth and maternal mortality rates than the averages of the Sub-Saharan Africa, the LDCs, and the Medium Development countries2.
-The country provides for free education and basic health care and has a social security system for workers in the formal sector.
-As a result, the Human Development Index (HDI) of STP rose from 0.56 to 0.62 between 2010 and 2021. placing the country close to the average for countries in the medium human development group $(0.63).^3$ These improvements are also reflected in the increase of average life expectancy from 68.2 years in 2010 to 70.4 years in 20214.
+Since independence, STP has made huge progress in terms of social development, currently with gross enrollment rates of basic education close to 100%, with better expected school years, life expectancy at birth and maternal mortality rates than the averages of the Sub-Saharan Africa, the LDCs, and the Medium Development countries.
+The country provides free education and basic health care and has a social security system for workers in the formal sector and a social protection scheme for the most vulnerable people.
+As a result, the Human Development Index (HDI) of STP rose from 0.56 to 0.613 between 2010 and 2022, placing the country close to the average for countries in the medium human development group (0.63).
+These improvements are also reflected in the increase of average life expectancy from 68.2 years in 2010 to 68.8 years in 2022.